Firstly, it's important to know that we do not allow any of the following:

 If you want to install a charger for an electric vehicle, you must ask permission.

-Your property will need an off-street parking space with a dropped kerb.
+Your property will need a well-maintained driveway with a dropped kerb.
 If you’ve not already got one, you’ll need to ask permission from the council to install one at your own cost.
+Permission cannot be granted for charging points to be installed if your designated parking space is in a communal area, such as a car park.

-If you have your own off-street parking space, you’ll need to hire a qualified electrical contractor to install your charger, and it must be completed in line with the 18th Edition IEE Wiring Regulations.
+If you have your own driveway, you’ll need to hire a qualified electrical contractor to install your charger, and it must be completed in line with the 18th Edition IEE Wiring Regulations.
 We’ll ask you to provide a copy of the test certificate for the work.

 You’ll also need to make sure that when your car is charging, the lead won’t cause a tripping hazard to the public, and that it won’t be on a public road or right of way.